-- · Keep bike straight. - Good posture.
-Pressure on feet, slightly standing off the seat, bracing for the stopping force. - · Smooth pulling of the brake lever, not pulling as hard as possible.

-Using both brakes.
-The front brake will provide most stopping power but must be used with rear brake assistance to provide a smooth, safe stop.
+- · Keep bike straight. - · Good posture.
+Pressure on feet, slightly standing off the seat, bracing for the stopping force. - · Smooth pulling of the brake lever, not pulling as hard as possible. - Using the correct brake.
+The front brake will provide most stopping power but must be used with rear brake assistance to provide smooth, safe stop.